the-techtitans/backend/README.md

 psql <dbname you gave in DATABASE_URL> -f src/schema.sql
 ```

-Feel free to add some dummy data at this stage.
+Feel free to add some dummy data at this stage or use the dummy data contained in ```src/dummydata.sql``` to get some sample data.

 Then, run the project using ```cargo run```.
 It will run on port 3000